ioBroker/ioBroker.js-controller/docs/en/community/docmarkdown.md

 [Google]: http://google.com/

-Since link identifiers may contain spaces, this abbreviation even works for multiple words in the link text:
+Since link identifiers can contain spaces, this abbreviation even works for several words in the link text:

 Visit [Daring Fireball] [] for more information.